 Andrew Little's practice focuses on competition/antitrust, commercial litigation and international arbitration.
-From 2013 to 2015 he was seconded to the Department of Justice, serving as General Counsel at Canada's Competition Bureau.
+He recently returned from two years seconded to the Department of Justice, serving as General Counsel at Canada's Competition Bureau.

 Andrew served as law clerk for Madam Justice Claire L'Heureux-Dubé at the Supreme Court of Canada in 1990-91.
 He studied law at Dalhousie Law School and Balliol College, Oxford.
 In addition to his law practice, from 2000 to 2007 he taught Corporate Litigation at the Faculty of Law, University of Calgary.